xye7ei/metaparse/README.md

 # Output: 35
 ```

 The key trick supporting this style is `Python 3`'s reflection and metaprogramming functionalities.
 By using the module `inspect`, signatures of a method can be transformed into  a pre-defined grammar rule object and the method body can be referenced as  semantic object associated with this object.
+By using the `metaclass` utilities, especially the `__prepare__` method, attribute and method declarations can be turned into pre-defined `Token` and `Rule` objects.

 ## Parser back-end: Context Free Grammar (CFG) Parsers